BentleySettin/MeterCTD/README.md

 ## ℹ️ Overview

 This repository outlines the integration of a Meter CTD and a Particle Boron.
-These two sensors combined will allow for accurate data collection with easy cellular communication for real-time data and visualization.
+These two sensors combined will allow for accurate data collection od conductivity, water temperature, depth, and air pressure with easy cellular communication for real-time data and visualization.

 Explore and learn more about these two electronics we are using here:
 - [Meter CTD](https://metergroup.com/products/hydros-21/)